 - A patch of skin that seems shiny and tight, much like a scar

 Your doctor will take a sample of the growth and test it to diagnose it and to determine the cancer stage and type.

 Skin Cancer Prevention

 Lower your chances of getting basal cell carcinoma with these steps:

 - Wear sunscreen, long sleeves, pants, and hats.

 - Stay out of the sun during the middle of the day.

 - UV light is stronger at higher elevations.
 If you ski or do other winter sports, wear sunscreen.

-- At-risk adults should examine themselves monthly.
-They should also get regular full-body exams by a dermatologist.
+- Examine yourself monthly.
+Also get regular full-body exams by a dermatologist.
 The doctor will check for moles, freckles, and other growths.

 - Limit how much time your child spends in the sun.
 Discourage your child from tanning.